-Management's Report on Internal Control Over Financial Reporting (As Restated): Information required by this item is set forth under the heading "REPORT OF MANAGEMENT'S ASSESSMENT OF INTERNAL CONTROL OVER FINANCIAL REPORTING (as restated)" in the Financial Information section of our Revised 2006 Annual Report, portions of which are attached hereto as Exhibit 13 and incorporated herein by reference.
+Management's Report on Internal Control Over Financial Reporting: Information required by this item is set forth under the heading "REPORT OF MANAGEMENT'S ASSESSMENT OF INTERNAL CONTROL OVER FINANCIAL REPORTING" in the Financial Information section of our 2006 Annual Report, portions of which are attached hereto as Exhibit 13 and incorporated herein by reference.

-Attestation Report of the Registered Public Accounting Firm: Summit Financial Group, Inc.'s independent auditor, Arnett & Foster, LLC, a registered public accounting firm, has audited management's revised assessment of our internal control over financial reporting as of December 31, 2006, as stated in their report herein: "REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM ON EFFECTIVENESS OF INTERNAL CONTROL OVER FINANCIAL REPORTING (as restated)" in the Financial Information section of our 2006 Revised Annual Report, portions of which are attached hereto as Exhibit 13 and incorporated herein by reference.
+Attestation Report of the Registered Public Accounting Firm: Information required by this item is set forth under the heading "REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM ON EFFECTIVENESS OF INTERNAL CONTROL OVER FINANCIAL REPORTING" in the Financial Information section of our 2006 Annual Report, portions of which are attached hereto as Exhibit 13 and incorporated herein by reference.